segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 		- Strengths: Strong C experience, strong database experience, strong virtual machine experience.
 		- Weaknesses: No python experience, no Zephyr experience, no microcontroller experience.

+2. Languages we will need and who will be most effective working with it:
+	- Python (For backend): Ben Blanquart.
+	- HTML/CSS/Javascript (For user interface, form creation, and C File writing): Christian Caldwell & Ben Blanquart.
+	- C (For backend and zephyr running): Michael Rubenstein, Christian Caldwell, and Ben Blanquart.

+3. Data handling and possible Database use:
+	- Local Storage: The data a user inputs through the html form can be saved locally by a browsers local storgae.
+With local storage, we can save and reuse user data without the use of a database.
+(Christian Caldwell has experience using local storgae)
+	- If not by local storgae: A database can be created by all three members of group 3.
+By SQL, we can dynamically populate a database with user daved data and reuse that for future use.
+PHP may be needed for this; in this case, both Christian Caldwell and Ben Blanquart have PHP experience and can use this to send/pull data from the database.

+4. Team skill gaps:
+	- Our team lacks the general knowledge of running and constructing Zephyr projects.
+	- Our team will make up for this skill gap by practicing and running sample projects already made by Zephyr.
+Through these trials, we will see how builds are made and attempt to create our own architecture.